Shimanami Kaido Review, from Shikoku to Honshu by bike – Cycling Across the Seto Sea

 But there’s a temptation we hardly can resist and this temptation is called Shimanami Kaido.
 A cycling path hopping from one island to the other across the Japanese inland sea, the Seto “Ocean”.
 A spectacular bike infrastructure that connects Shikoku with Honshu, the main island (where Tokyo and Kyoto are, to make it clear).

-An imposing structure of suspension bridges inaugurated in 1999, the ramps built up very exclusively for bicycles, make sure you never have exaggerated slopes to get on and off.
+An imposing structure of suspension bridges inaugurated in 1999, the ramps are built exclusively for bicycles, making sure you never have exaggerated slopes to get on and off.

 A real “bicycle tour for everybody” dream, indeed we see all sorts of folks, from full-geared-racing-dudes-and-ladies to way-beyond-the-retirement-age small flocks keeping pace with pre-school kids.
-Along the way, there are many places where you can rent bikes and just leave it to the next station.
+Along the way, there are many places where you can rent bikes and just leave them at the next station.

 Cycling the most famous bike path in Japan